Embassy of Sweden, Berlin: Post-Cold War

 By the 1970s, it no longer seemed likely that the old plots in West Berlin would be used again for Swedish diplomatic representation.
 Sweden therefore sold the four legation properties to the city of Berlin in 1974.
 After the reunification of Germany, plans emerged for a new government district in the capital.
 Along the Spree, the idea of concentrating foreign embassies around Tiergartenstraße was revived, and both the city of Berlin and the Federal Republic welcomed the prospect of Sweden and Finland returning to their former sites.
 Sweden subsequently entered into negotiations with the city of Berlin, and in June 1995 the Swedish state regained possession of Tiergartenstraße 36.

 In September 1999, the Nordic Embassies complex was inaugurated, bringing together the embassies of Sweden, Norway, Denmark, Finland, and Iceland.
+Its located in the Botschaftsviertel neighborhood of the Tiergarten district.
 The shared building and grounds are jointly owned by the Nordic countries, while each embassy building is owned individually by the respective state.
 The Austrian architects Alfred Berger and Tiina Parkkinen won an international architectural competition for the development of the site with a proposal that linked the embassy buildings together by a striking copper "band" encircling two sides of the triangular block.
 Other common design principles included four storeys for each building, flat roofs, and façade orientations that carried through from one embassy to the next.
 In total, five developers, seven architectural firms, and thirty-five contractors collaborated on the cohesive project.
 Following a separate competition, architect Gert Wingårdh and his firm, Wingårdh arkitektkontor, were commissioned to design the Swedish embassy.